webix-hub/gitbook-webix-jet/details/views.md

     - the view UI
     - the URL

-- $urlChange(view,url)
+- urlChange(view,url)

 This method is called every time there's a change of views.
-It reacts to the change in the URL after **!#**. **$urlChange** is only called for the view that is rendered and for its parent.
+It reacts to the change in the URL after **!#**. **urlChange** is only called for the view that is rendered and for its parent.
 Consider the following example.
 The initial URL is:

 ~~~
 /Layout/Demo/Details